TylerCEdge/Project-Gelassenheit/README.md

 The first micro project I brewed up.

 It takes my sense of humor and creativity to spin off a simplistic approach to learning event handlers, React Hooks, state management...and well...Whatever else I decide to incorporate...because there are no rules here!!!

+The idea is to wire an event handler to the onClick property of the button to rotate the image of the eiffel tower 90 degrees to the right.
+It will also inject a string held as "text" by the useState hook to inject the word "down" inside of the h5 tag that currently contains the word "Eiffel".
+So..."Eiffel Down"...🤣🤣🤣